MicrosoftDocs/quantum-docs/articles/overview-azure-quantum.md

 If you aim to simulate quantum mechanical problems, such as chemical reactions, biological reactions, or material formations, quantum computers work exceptionally well because they use quantum phenomena in their computation.
 Quantum computers can also aid to speed up progress in diverse areas such as financial services, machine learning, and unstructured data searches, where lots of calculations are needed.

 With Azure Quantum, researchers and businesses can use quantum computing to model complex scenarios in risk management, cybersecurity, network analysis, data search, vaccine development, or materials science.
-To learn more about how you can use quantum computing and quantum algorithms, see [What is quantum computing?](xref:microsoft.quantum.overview.qdk-overview).
+To learn more about how you can use quantum computing and quantum algorithms, see [Understanding Quantum Computing](xref:microsoft.quantum.overview.understanding).

 ### Optimization